Here's a comprehensive article on the multiplicity of zeros, particularly focusing on how to identify and understand higher multiplicities.

 The Impact on Graphing Polynomials

 Understanding zero multiplicity is essential for accurately sketching the graphs of polynomial functions.
-By identifying the zeros and their multiplicities, you can determine the x-intercepts and the behavior of the graph at those intercepts.
+Consider this: by identifying the zeros and their multiplicities, you can determine the x-intercepts and the behavior of the graph at those intercepts.
 This, combined with knowledge of the leading coefficient and the degree of the polynomial, allows you to create a reasonably accurate sketch.

 Example: